 3. 21 Day rent arrears letter and the Section 21 Notice Requiring Possession (served by hand)

 If the Tenant(s) have still not paid the rent arrears or entered into an agreed repayment plan, the 21 day letter will be sent.
-The Section 21 Notice Requiring Possession will also be served at this point by hand.
-A copy of the Section 21 Notice and the letter sent to the Tenant(s) will be sent to the Guarantor (if appropriate) at a charge of £50 +VAT.
+The Section 21 Notice Requiring Possession can also be served at this point by hand.
+A copy of the Section 21 Notice and the letter sent to the Tenant(s) will be sent to the Guarantor (if appropriate) at a charge of £120 inclusive of VAT.
 If a payment is not made in full or an agreed repayment schedule has not been entered into then the following action will be required.

 Rent guarantee insurance

 If you can't afford to be without your rental income during times when the property is let, we would advise that you take a level of rent guarantee cover.

 Policies are available from insurance companies to guarantee your rent if your tenant's payment defaults.
 There are various levels of cover available from different insurance providers so we would advise making some calls to see what can be offered to you.

 'HomeLet' who we use for our referencing procedures do offer a comprehensive range of Landlord's insurance policies.
 To find out more from them you can contact them on 0330 333 7039 quoting ref.
 1504031 or by visiting https://homelet.co.uk/landlords

 You will receive a monthly rent / invoice statement by email from Advanced Lettings Ltd on the last day of every month.
 If you do not have an email address the statement will be posted direct to you.

 Your statement will include details of the rent payments made by your Tenant and any deductions that have been made either by Advanced Lettings Ltd for our management fees or if you have instructed us to carry out maintenance or any safety checks.
 All invoices raised against your statement will be sent to you by email / post with your monthly statement.
 These invoices must be kept for your records and your annual tax return.